 In fact, I’ve just put together a video piano course that shows you exactly how to do just that.

-So, if you really want to take your piano playing to the next level by learning 19 unique scale structures (NOT just major and minor) in all 12 keys, check out my brand new course, Piano Scales… FAST!
-And right now, you can get it for a very special introductory price, but only until tomorrow at midnight!
+So, if you really want to take your piano playing to the next level by learning 19 unique scale structures (NOT just major and minor) in all 12 keys, check out my video piano course, Piano Scales… FAST!